FAQ

 What are the cryptographic guarantees?

-What’s the storage profile at scale?
+What is the storage profile at scale?

 How does AGLedger help with EU AI Act compliance?

 AGLedger maps to 11 articles of the EU AI Act (Articles 9, 12, 13, 14, 15, 17, 18, 20, 26, 27, and 49).
-The mapping separates what AGLedger provides (infrastructure and records) from what the enterprise still owns (judgment, policies, decisions).
-This mapping is tested — the AGLedger testbed runs a full EU AI Act compliance scenario end-to-end.
+The mapping separates what AGLedger provides (infrastructure and signed records) from what the enterprise still owns (judgment, policies, decisions).
+The mapping is tested — the AGLedger testbed runs a full EU AI Act compliance scenario end-to-end.

 Does AGLedger help with NIST AI RMF?